isomerpages/nlb-learning/_science/Tweens/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> Planets of Our Solar System | Planets for Kids | Learn interesting facts about the planets (18:33) </b><br>
-Learn more about the enormous planets orbiting around the sun, their size, orbit times, and other interesting facts in this video!
+Learn more about the enormous planets orbiting around the sun, their size, orbit times, and other interesting facts in this video!<br>
 <small> Source: Planets of Our Solar System | Planets for Kids | Learn interesting facts about the planets (2021,3 September).
 Learn Bright. </small></p>
   </div>
 </div>